gradle/gradle-build-action/README.md

 To restrict which Gradle configurations contribute to the report, you can filter configurations by name using a regular expression.
 You can provide this value via the `DEPENDENCY_GRAPH_INCLUDE_CONFIGURATIONS` environment variable or system property.

-Example of a simple workflow that limits the dependency graph to `runtimeClasspath` configuration:
+Example of a simple workflow that limits the dependency graph to `runtimeClasspath` configuration and to exclude `buildSrc` dependencies:

 ```yaml
 name: Submit dependency graph
 on: